cwesson/funge-plus-plus/README.md

 # C-Funge
-C-Funge was originally written by Conlan Wesson in Java for a Programming Laguage Concepts course with minimal functionality.
+C-Funge is Befunge interpreter originally written by Conlan Wesson in Java for a Programming Laguage Concepts course with minimal functionality.
 It has since been converted to C++, and an effort is underway to implement all Funge-98 instructions and support N-dimensional Funge.

 ## Running